 Main benefits of the VBA Compiler usage

-- It is impossible to research or trace the VBA code after compilation because it has been moved to the Windows DLL.
+- It is impossible to find, trace or copy the VBA code after compilation because it has been compiled and moved to the Windows DLL.

-- The original MS Excel workbook or add-in file extension is left the same as before compilation.
+- The original MS Excel workbook or add-in file extension is left the same as it was before compilation.

-- VBA Compiler works with the copy of original file, and keeps the original file unchanged.
+- VBA Compiler works with the copy of the original file, and keeps the original file unchanged.

-- VBA code conversion during compilation happens in automatic mode and doesn’t require any participation in process.
+- VBA code conversion during compilation happens automatically, which means it doesn’t require any of your participation in the process.

 How the VBA Compiler works